-INTRODUCTION
+1. INTRODUCTION

 This is the moment of reckoning in South Asia.
 The economic dynamism and innovativeness of its people is catapulting the region into a leadership position as the seismic change in the global economy shifts its center of gravity from the West to Asia.
 Yet at the same time the region is threatened by the spectre of a nuclear holocaust, the rupturing of the social fabric by religious extremism, persistent poverty of the masses amidst the affluence of elites and the destabilization of the life support systems of its ecology.
 In this context, regional cooperation has become an important framework for addressing the grave challenges and utilizing the great opportunities.
-In this paper we begin in section-I by indicating the economic opportunity now available to South Asia and its rich cultural tradition that can be brought to bear to build a better world.
-In section-II we discuss the need for a new policy paradigm for addressing the multiple challenges of peace, poverty and environmental degradation in a holistic fashion.
+In this chapter we begin in section-2 by indicating the economic opportunity now available to South Asia and its rich cultural tradition that can be brought to bear to build a better world.
+In section-3 we discuss the need for a new policy paradigm for addressing the multiple challenges of peace, poverty and environmental degradation in a holistic fashion.
 We discuss the need to bring to bear a new sensibility rooted in the South Asian tradition of human solidarity, harmony with nature and the values of sharing and caring.
-In section-III we analyze the relationship between the peace process, development and human security.
-In section-IV we analyze the constraints to the peace process between India and Pakistan, the nature of path dependence and some of the short and medium term initiatives that can be undertaken to catalyze the peace process and to achieve regional cooperation.
+We also discuss a new policy paradigm of cooperation for economic welfare and ecological survival.
+This is an alternative to the existing policy paradigm of competition and conflict as a means of achieving economic welfare and power over other states.
+In section-4, we analyze the relationship between the peace process, development and human security.
+In section-5 we analyze the constraints to the peace process between India and Pakistan, the nature of path dependence and some of the short and medium term initiatives that can be undertaken to catalyze the peace process and to achieve regional cooperation.

-1 An earlier version of this paper was contributed as an input into the SACEPS proposals for deepening regional integration, to be submitted to the SAARC Heads of State scheduled to meet in Colombo for the SAARC Summit in August 2008.
-The same version was also circulated amongst the participants of the SACEPS/IPS Conference on Strengthening Economic and Social Integration of South Asia, 30-31 May 2008, Colombo.
+&lt;sup>1 An earlier version of this paper was contributed as an input into the SACEPS proposals for deepening regional integration, to be submitted to the SAARC Heads of State scheduled to meet in Colombo for the SAARC Summit in August 2008.
+This paper is a revised version of the one presented at the Conference on Prospects for Regionalism in South Asia at Stanford University, 19-20 June 2008.

-I. CAN SOUTH ASIA LEAD THE WORLD2?
+2. CAN SOUTH ASIA LEAD THE WORLD?